FO-01/damilola/README.md

 ocean is my goal way
 over to God
-good all the time my borther therde is othe way than God
+good all the time my borther therde is othe way than God for you my God foreover thank you my God